|Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces|

 |1||tsp||Fresh Grated Nutmeg|

-In a medium mixing bowl whisk together the half-and-half, eggs, honey, vanilla, nutmeg and salt.
+In a medium mixing bowl whisk together the half-and-half, eggs, honey, vanilla, nutmeg, cinnamon and salt.
 Poor the custard mixture into a pie pan, or any other vessel that isn't much bigger than the bread slice, and set aside.